iamdanfox/event-sourcing/README.md

 Time to find a Jackson implementation of Kafka's `Deserializer<T>`.
 Strange that there doesn't seem to be a maven artifact I can just depend on here.
 Nevermind, it's only 40 lines of code.

+# Event reducer (aggregator)

+The core of the Event Sourcing pattern is that you store an immutable history of 'events' which are changes to your domain concepts.
+Services consume all these events to build up their view of the world.

+I'd like to optimise for at-least once delivery, so the API will need to be as idempotent as possible.
+Specifically, if one message is delivered multiple times to a consumer, nothing bad should happen.
+For example, SQL's `INSERT` commands are not idempotent (because a second invocation will fail) whereas `UPSERT` commands are idempotent.
+From an eventing perspective, events like `increment` won't work, whereas `set-field-to-x` events would be idempotent.

+To exercise this system a bit more, I need to flesh out my domain a bit more.
+Let's expand the concept of a `Recipe` to include:

+- the notion of 'contents' (string)
+- an author
+- a created time
+- last modified
+- contributors
+- tags

+This should make things more interesting!